thoas/django-sequere/README.rst

     :alt: Build Status
     :target: http://travis-ci.org/thoas/django-sequere

-A generic application to follow a resource with multiple backends (db, redis, etc.)
+A generic application to follow a resource with multiple backends (db, redis, etc.).

+A timeline engine can be also found in ``sequere.contrib.timeline``.

 Compatibility
 -------------

 This library is compatible with:

-- python2.6, django1.4
 - python2.6, django1.5
 - python2.6, django1.6
 - python2.7, django1.4
 - python2.7, django1.5
 - python2.7, django1.6
+- python2.7, django1.7
 - python3.3, django1.5
 - python3.3, django1.6
+- python3.3, django1.7
+- python3.4, django1.5
+- python3.4, django1.6
+- python3.4, django1.7

 If I'm a liar, you can ping me.